Books, Movies and More

 You can also check our blog for other recommendations, reviews, and more.

-Dublin: One City, One Book encourages everyone in the city to read the same book during the month of April every year.
+One Dublin, One Book encourages everyone in the city to read the same book during the month of April every year.
 It is a Dublin City Council initiative led by the City Library Service.

 You can consult a variety of reference materials in your local library, like: